Fill Flash makes better images.

-Then I used a Fill Flash technique to balance the light from the window with the indoor light.
+Then I tried a Fill Flash technique to balance the light from the window to the indoor light.
 That is the power of fill flash!
-I didn’t need to edit this photo at all, which equals a time savings for me.
+I didn’t need to edit this photo at all, which means time savings for me.

 [singlepic id=656 w=320 h=240 float=]